-Why the Piano is the King of Instruments
+Why the Piano Is a Giant Among Instruments

-In the kingdom of the instruments, the piano reigns supreme.
+In the kingdom of the instruments (barring pipe organs) the piano reigns supreme.
 Not only is it one of the largest instruments you can play, but it also offers a variety of expression and playing potential unrivalled amongst its cousins.
 As much at home in the concert hall as in the front room, it's a keyboard, a percussion instrument, and a stringed instrument, capable of being played on its own or as a substitute for an entire orchestra.

 With an average of 88 keys spread over more than seven octaves, no other acoustic instrument can lay claim to the power, depth, and versatility of a piano.
 From the simplest melody to the most complicated harmonies and contrapuntal textures, the piano makes musicians out of young and old, amateur and professional, from the moment that first key is pressed.